KINE - Kinesiology (KINE)

 Credits 3.
 3 Lecture Hours.
 Topic relevant to and career options in the coaching profession; preparation of future coaches and youth development professionals for successful careers; exploration and development of skills and knowledge to lead and manage individuals and teams.
 Prerequisites: Junior or senior classification; approval of instructor.

-KINE 325 Event and Tournament Operations for Coaches
+KINE 325 Administrative and Athletic Operations for Coaches

-Credits 2.
-2 Lecture Hours.
-Develop knowledge and skills related to event and tournament organization; working with sport governing bodies, school officials, comprehending risk management, financial management; classroom experiences, observations and field-based experiences to link theory into practice.
+Credits 3.
+3 Lecture Hours.
+Development of knowledge and skills related to event and tournament organization, sport governing bodies, school officials; comprehension of risk management, financial management; includes classroom experiences, observations and field-based experiences to link theory into practice.
+Prerequisites: Junior or senior classification.

 KINE 334 Coaching in Personal Training